cea-hpc/pcocc/docs/source/manpages/man5/networks.yaml.rst

 The following parameters only apply for a *L3* network:

 **int-network**
- IP network range in CIDR notation from which IP addresses assigned to VM network interfaces via DHCP are be chosen.
+ IP network range in CIDR notation reserved for assigning IP addresses to VM network interfaces via DHCP.
 This network range should be unused on the host and not be routable.
 It is private to each virtual cluster and VMs get a fixed IP address depending on their rank in the virtual cluster. (defaults to 10.200.0.0/16)
 **ext-network**
- IP network range in CIDR notation reserved for assigning unique VM IPs on the host network stack .
+ IP network range in CIDR notation reserved for assigning unique VM IPs on the host network stack.
 This network range should be unused on the host and not be routable. (defaults to 10.201.0.0/16)
 **dns-server**
  The IP of a domain name resolver to forward DNS requests. (defaults to reading resolv.conf on the host) **domain-name**